Golf unveils a modern set of rules to make it easier to play

-MEXICO CITY (AP) -- Golf's two governing bodies released a draft of modern rules Wednesday aimed at bringing common sense to what can be a complicated sport.
+MEXICO CITY (AP) -- Golf's two governing bodies released a draft of modern rules on Wednesday aimed at bringing common sense to what can be a complicated sport.

 The Royal & Ancient Golf Club and the U.S. Golf Association spent more than five years trying to simplify the Rules of Golf without stripping the centuries-old game of its traditions and fundamentals of fair play.
 The result figures to be the most comprehensive overhaul since the first set of rules was published in 1744.